 One of the biggest lessons I have learned over the past five years is the power of Faith.
 A trust in something bigger than myself, an unwavering belief that I am exactly where I am supposed to be and a power in knowing that things will unfold just as they are meant to, even if it is hard to see.
 Trusting in this has been my greatest tool in getting through anything that comes my way.

 Today I am sharing what is by far my most personal story.
 A story that took me to the deepest depths of my soul and brought me back to the light in a way that has transformed me forever.

-For a long time, I wasn’t ready to share this part of my life on Jewels of a Dreamer.
+For a long time, I wasn’t ready to share this part of my life in this space.
 It is extremely important to me that this site represents who I am, and my goal has always been to create a community of dreamers.
 My health challenges are a part of my story, but while my experiences shaped who I am today, they do not define me.